hakanpolat/IMMD/Thesis/PhD Thesis/PhD_Thesis_Outline.md

 ###### 3.5.1.
 Performance of the IMMD
 Efficiency
+Power density
+Temperature
+Fault tolerance

 ###### 3.5.1.
 Shortcomings of the IMMD prototype

-### Chapter 4: Design of the Second IMMD Prototype
+### Chapter 4: Design of a 6 kW IMMD Prototype for an Aircraft Engine Fuel Pump

 #### 4.1.
 Motivation
+Improvements for the shortcomings

 ### Chapter 5: Results and Discussions

 ### Chapter 6: Conclusions